Dnzldotexe/trade-allocation-calculator-streamlit/README.md

 Note: Another feature might be added in where the client could input the entry price and the exit price.

-# How to Use the Position Size Calculator?
+# 🤔How to Use the Position Size Calculator?
 ---
 1. Get Stop Loss Percentage (%) by placing the long/short position tool on the chart on any charting app.
 In this case we have 0.28% as our Stop Loss Percentage.